dpwinter/qsample/README.md

 within a
 [`Protocol`](https://dpwinter.github.io/qsample/protocol.html#protocol)
 object.
-Note that protocols must always commence with a unique *START* node and terminate at a unique *FAIL* node, where the latter expresses a logical failure event.
+Note that protocols must always commence with a unique *START* node and terminate at a (not necessarily unique) *FAIL* node, where the latter expresses a logical failure event.

 ``` python
 tele_proto = qs.Protocol(check_functions={'lut': lut})